owid/etl/docs/data/faostat.md

     etl run garden/faostat/YYYY-MM-DD
     ```

-    Optionally, set `INSPECT_ANOMALIES=True`, to visualize if anomalies that were detected in the previous version of the data are still present in the current version.
+    The first time running the steps after an update, set `INSPECT_ANOMALIES=True`, to visualize if anomalies that were detected in the previous version of the data are still present in the current version.

     ```bash
     INSPECT_ANOMALIES=True etl run garden/faostat/YYYY-MM-DD
+    ```

+    If warnings are shown, set `SHOW_WARNING_DETAILS=True` and run the `faostat_metadata` step again.
+Check that differences between item names in the data and metadata are small (e.g. "Rodenticides   Other" -> "Rodenticides – Other").
+If differences are not small, investigate the issue.

+    ```bash
+    SHOW_WARNING_DETAILS=True etl run garden/faostat/YYYY-MM-DD/faostat_metadata
     ```

     !!! note

         If a new domain has been added to this version, you may need to manually add its meadow step as a dependency of garden/faostat/YYYY-MM-DD/faostat_metadata in the dag (this is a known bug).